jaycelpenamora/prototype_in_php/readme.md

     </Directory>
 </VirtualHost>
 ```
+    Step 4: Make sure to add 127.0.0.1 prototype.local to your host file.
+You might need to restart windows.
-    Step 4: Start xampp
+    Step 5: Start xampp \
-    Step 5: Access prototype.local on your browser
+    Step 6: Access prototype.local on your browser